The Shadowy Site On A Shadowy Web

 Has anyone ever pointed out that "Having An Average Weekend" is very similar to "It's Not Enough" by Johnny Thunders & The Heartbreakers?

 Why, yes (in fact, that's why this question is here).
 I checked with Don Pyle about this.
-He's definitely familiar with the song (all three S-Men are/were big fans of Johnny Thunders), and hears the similarity too, but it wasn't anything planned.
+He's definitely familiar with the song (all three S Men are/were big fans of Johnny Thunders), and hears the similarity too, but it wasn't anything planned.
 The real inspiration for the song came when Don was trying to learn how to play a song by The Dils called "Poor Woman".
 According to Don, you'd never hear the similarity between "Poor Woman" and "Having An Average Weekend".
 He couldn't get that song down, but in playing around trying to figure it out, he came up with the main part of "Having An Average Weekend".

 By the way, "It's Not Enough" is on the Heartbreakers album L.A.M.F. (and the remixed version L.A.M.F.
 Revisited).
 However, "Poor Woman" doesn't seem to be on any of The Dils' official releases.